 I made that funky looking pen storage out of shipping tubes.
 Unfortunately, it looked WAY cooler in my head.
 Now I'm not such a fan, so I never shared it before, I definitely need to make another to store my current pen & pencil stash, but this time I'll make sure it ends up looking better, ha!

-Some of the books on my shelf are the Encyclopedia of Crafts by Martha Stewart (She also has an Encyclopedia of sewing and fabric crafts that I've heard is super cool), the BurdaStyle sewing handbook and The Sewing Book by Alison Smith.
-I love them mostly because of the content but also because they were super unique gifts I received by some super awesome people.
+Some of the books on my craft room's shelf are the Encyclopedia of Crafts by Martha Stewart (She also has an Encyclopedia of sewing and fabric crafts that I've heard is super cool), the BurdaStyle sewing handbook, and The Sewing Book by Alison Smith.
+I love them mostly because of the content but also because they were super unique gifts I received from some super awesome people.

-I have some projects that I painted when I was in College laying around, and pieces of cardboard that I always seem to find a use for (painting, using putty for styrofoam, etc.)
+I have some projects that I painted when I was in College lying around, and pieces of cardboard that I always seem to find a use for (painting, using putty for styrofoam, etc.)

-This picture is probably one of my favorites of the husband and me while we were vacationing in the north of Chile, the summer before we decided that we where going to start having babies, oh the times where we could sleep all we wanted =]
+This picture is probably one of my favorites of the husband and me while we were vacationing in the north of Chile, the summer before we decided that we were going to start having babies, oh the times when we could sleep all we wanted =]

 Most of my drawers are organized using just plain cardboard, I explained how I made my dividers in this post.
-It's a pretty economical alternative, I used what I had laying around: some old boxes, glue gun, gummed paper tape and a craft knife.
-I also made some additional boxes that fit my space to perfection so I could utilize every little inch in there =]
+It's a pretty economical alternative, I used what I had lying around: some old boxes, a glue gun, gummed paper tape, and a craft knife.
+I also made some additional boxes that fit my space to perfection, so I could utilize every little inch in there =]

 I am super excited that since this post, I added a serger and I updated my sewing machine, so now I feel a lot more legit.
 I use the cubby right next to my seat to store the serger, it already has a mechanism that springs the inside shelf so it turns into an additional desk, super handy and I have both machines side by side.